 London-based brand Starseeds focuses on the 'slow fashion' movement – timeless, high-quality capsule collections of activewear that will last you for years.
 Its range is manufactured in Portugal and Eastern Europe, which limits the air miles the products rack up, and is put together with an array of recycled materials.

-The innovative fabrics in its range are made from products like bamboo, organic cotton, linen, and hemp, but perhaps the most impressive one is S Cafe: made with coffee grounds and recycled polyester.
-It sounds a bit wacky, but the fabric has all the performance factors of regular polyester, such as being lightweight and sweat-wicking, but is more kind to the environment, plus the coffee helps control odor.
+The innovative fabrics in its range are made from products like bamboo, organic cotton, linen and hemp, but perhaps the most impressive one is S Cafe: made with coffee grounds and recycled polyester.
+It sounds a bit wacky, but the fabric has all the performance factors of regular polyester, such as being lightweight and sweat-wicking, but is kinder to the environment, plus the coffee helps control odour.

 Asuno (UK only)

-For pastel colored clothing, it donates a number of ready-to-use therapeutic food sachets to a hunger charity, for deep colored clothing it contributes towards the drilling of a new well, and for black clothing, it provides birth certificates for 'invisible children' - those without a legal identity.
+For pastel coloured clothing, it donates a number of ready-to-use therapeutic food sachets to a hunger charity, for deep coloured clothing it contributes towards the drilling of a new well, and for black clothing, it provides birth certificates for 'invisible children' – those without a legal identity.

 If you're someone who likes to know exactly where their money is going when you donate to charity, Asuno is the ideal brand to buy from.